Gilad-Kutiel-Lib/jumpfm-git-status/README.md

-A JumpFm plugin that displays the current version.
+A JumpFm plugin that shows the git status of the files.